-NYC businesses should note that new rules covering organics, and waste and recycling have come into effect over the past month.
+NYC businesses should take note of new/updated rules covering organics, and waste and recycling:

 What should NYC businesses know about theses new rules?
 What can they do to be in compliance and protect themselves from fines?
 We asked Richard Cook, Great Forest’s NYC team leader to weigh in: